Loreen Arbus Grant

 How to Apply

-The 2014 submission deadline is June 23, 2014.Download the application form from the column on the upper-right of this page.
+The next round of applications will become available in Spring 2015.
+Keep checking this page for updates.Download the application form from the column on the upper-right of this page.
 Fill out the application form, and submit it with a two-to-four-page description of the project; a project budget, indicating amount raised to date; a list of key creative personnel with one-paragraph bios; and a DVD of the work-in-progress.

 Applicants’ paperwork may be sent electronically, but works-in-progress must be mailed or delivered.
 DVDs must be labeled with the project name and name of person submitting the project.
 To submit paperwork electronically, email this form, the project description, the bios and the budget as separate attachments to firstname.lastname@example.org.